dmacvicar/terraform-provider-libvirt/website/docs/r/domain.html.markdown

   the domain.
 This is going to be attached as a CDROM ISO.
 Changing the cloud-init won't cause the domain to be recreated, however the change will have effect on the next reboot.
+* `cloudinit_bus` - (Optional, default: `ide`) The bus type which will be used for the cloud-init disk.
+This is mainly to allow the use of cloud-init with Q35 machines.
 * `autostart` - (Optional) Set to `true` to start the domain on host boot up.
   If not specified `false` is assumed.
 * `filesystem` - (Optional) An array of one or more host filesystems to attach to